pietvandongen/http2-brain-upgrade/README.md

 ## How to run

-Depending on your build artifact, you can either run the server on the JVM or using Docker.
+Depending on your build artifact, you can either run the server on the JVM or use Docker.

 When it is running, you can go to [https://localhost:8080/](https://localhost:8080/) to access the server!